slowe4583/QuizKnows/htdocs/readme.txt

 Link to previous pages
 Creat Card List, Create, Read, Update, Show Set of Cards (uses subject_ID in search to work) Delete hundreds of files used for testing
+Basic CSS Styling (I know we dont have time later to make it look cool so I did now)